nikhilpillay1/aggregator/README.md

    Ollama has to download this model, so prepare for a ~4.5GB download.

-3) Now the application is ready!
+5) Now the application is ready!
 Open up a browser and navigate to:

    `http://localhost/`

+6) There is some example data based off real sources, in the project root (/example data) - feel free to use these to test the system if you don't have any CSVs on hand.

 ## Usage